Fatigue, heartburn and carpal tunnel, oh my! Here’s what you can expect as you head into the home stretch.

 The last three months of pregnancy are often exciting, nerve-racking and physically demanding.

 While you may feel like you couldn’t possibly get any bigger, baby isn’t done growing and neither are you.
-And with the additional weight comes a whole new host of health issues to contend with.
-Be on the lookout for these six symptoms.
+Your belly will continue to stretch and with the additional weight comes a whole new host of health issues to contend with.
+Be on the lookout for these seven symptoms.

 1. Back Pain

-There are two things working against you: Your growing belly can throw off your posture, and the hormone relaxin, which is prepping your joints for delivery, can exacerbate the stress on your back.
-Try prenatal yoga or spring for a massage to help relieve the pain.
+There are two things working against you: Your growing belly can throw off your posture and put strain on the spine, and the hormone relaxin, which is prepping your joints for delivery, can exacerbate the stress on your back.
+Try prenatal yoga, stretching, or spring for a massage to help relieve the pain.

-This is one of those pregnancy symptoms that will get worse before it gets better.
-That’s because your uterus is putting pressure on your bladder most heavily during the third trimester, so you might find that you have to go more now than ever before.
+These are some of those pregnancy symptoms that will get worse before they get better.
+That’s because your uterus is putting pressure on your bladder most heavily during the third trimester, so you might find that you must go more now than ever before.
 Cut back on caffeinated drinks, which increase urination.
+Also, with the baby taking up most of your pelvic space, your bowel movements may be slower.
+Do your best to keep hydrated and maintain fiber intake.

 3. Increasing Fatigue